agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

 layout: post
 comments: true
 title:  "Dyamic web views using Frappe"
-description: "How to add a dynamic web page in a Frappe or Erpnext project"
+description: "How to add a dynamic web page in a Frappe or ERPNext project"
-keywords: "Frappe, Erpnext, Python"
+keywords: "Frappe, ERPNext, Python"
 date:   2018-07-25
 categories: [python, frappe, erpnext]
 author: Akshar